Billy Claiborne

-Life in Texas and Arizona
+Early life

 As a young man, William Claiborne worked as a cowhand and remuda rider for John Slaughter and helped him drive cattle from Texas to the Arizona Territory in 1879.
 In Tombstone, he worked on the amalgamator at mines in Charleston, and as a slag cart driver at the Neptune Mining Company smelter in Hereford, Arizona.

-Kills James Hickey
+Killing of James Hickey

 On October 1, 1881, Claiborne got into an argument with James Hickey in the Queen's Saloon in Charleston.
 Hickey had been drinking for three days.
 Harry Queen, the saloon owner and eyewitness reported on the event:

 Claiborne shot Hickey in the cheek below his left eye, killing him instantly.
 Over a month later, on November 26, the trial was convened, but only four jurors showed up.
 The next court day, three jurors did not show up.
 When all of the jurors finally showed up, they asked the judge if they could convict on second degree murder.
 When the judge said no, they said they could not agree on a verdict and the judge declared a mistrial.
 A second trial was set for May 11, 1882, but most of the defense attorneys did not appear.
 A new trial date was set on May 15 but not enough jurors could be found.
 Hickey was not well-liked and when a jury was finally convened, Billy was found not guilty and set free.

 In 1881, after William "Billy the Kid" Bonney was killed, Claiborne demanded that others call him "Billy the Kid".
 He reportedly killed one to three men who refused.
 Claiborne was a heavy drinker and hothead.
 He became friends with Ike and Billy Clanton, and with Tom and Frank McLaury.